tbblake/myScripts/dhcpPihole/README.md

 <!-- https://github.com/tbblake/myScripts/tree/main/dhcpPihole -->
 # dhcpPihole
 This displays your pihole dhcp lease table in an easy to read format.
 A lighttpd configuration is included to restrict what gets logged, to reduce SD card wear & tear.
+Only tested on a vanilla pihole install on a vanilla raspbian install on a raspberry pi 3b+.

 Additional options can be passed to the php script in the URL for text & json output, date output, and sorting options: